jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

 - [x] Reconsider to split into in-scope and out-of-scope parts.
 - [x] Brainstorm: The input / output topics is so present in this sub-project description.
 It does not seem lightly touching the topic.
 Sometimes it is half a paragraph that goes on about just that, while it is not in-scope anymore.
 Maybe it is worth trying to extract it out, so the summaries of the work become simpler.

-#### 2020-04-18 Done Reword 2008-06 03        Clarify Command as a Concept Spec Project Summary.docx
+#### 2020-04-18 Done Rewording 2008-06 03        Clarify Command as an Aspect Spec Project Summary.docx

-- [x] I would like to look at the end-result of the project 'Clarify Command as a Concept Spec' to see if the description of the work done still makes sense if you split it in two.
+- [x] I would like to look at the end-result of the project 'Clarify Command as an Aspect Spec' to see if the description of the work done still makes sense if you split it in two.
-- [x] Maybe the sub-project Clarify Command as a Concept is mostly out-of-scope.
+- [x] Maybe the sub-project Clarify Command as an Aspect is mostly out-of-scope.
 - [x] That whole project should be out of scope, because the end-result is just about input/output and concurrency resolution.
 - [x] That would change the super project description too.

-#### 2020-04-18 Done Reword 2008-07 01        System Objects Spec Project Summary.docx
+#### 2020-04-18 Done Rewording 2008-07 01        System Objects Spec Project Summary.docx

 - [x] Maybe reformulate harsher words, rather than understanding the text of all the notes.
 The notes are really unpolished.
 - [x] > Was at 'Other Issues' taking out the more harsh wordings.